solarslurpi/GrowBuddies/docs/gus.md

 First, you'll need to gather the materials.

 - A Raspberry Pi 3B+ or 4.
 At the time of this writing, there is a shortage of Raspberry Pis.
 I have had the best luck with [Adafruit](https://www.adafruit.com/?q=raspberr&sort=BestMatch).
-- A Power Source for the Raspberry Pi. __Note: the Raspberry Pi 4 (5V via USB type-C up to 3A) uses a different power supply than the Raspberry Pi 3 (5V via micro USB up to2.5A)__.
+- A Power Source for the Raspberry Pi. __Note: the Raspberry Pi 4 (5V via USB type-C up to 3A) uses a different power supply than the Raspberry Pi 3 (5V via micro USB up to 2.5A)__.
 - A [microSD [card with ](https://amzn.to/3W3yvHa)full-size[ adapter](https://amzn.to/3W3yvHa).
 - An Enclosure needs to be printed out on a 3D printer.
 The model I chose is [Malolo's [screw-less/](https://www.thingiverse.com/thing:3723561)snap-fit[ Raspberry Pi](https://www.thingiverse.com/thing:3723561) 3 and 4 cases](https://www.thingiverse.com/thing:3723561).
 Specifically the one-color slot base and the two-color hex top.
 You can choose what you want.
 I have included the stl files I used.
 #### Put the Pi in its Enclosure